1. Introduction

 11.1. @Query Annotation Native Queries

-Although I did not demonstrate it, the @NamedQuery
+Although I did not demonstrate it, the @NamedQuery can also be expressed in native SQL.

 In most cases with native SQL queries, the returned information is just data.